lalohuerta/kickstarter-analysis/README.md

 [![Captura-de-Pantalla-2022-07-07-a-la-s-14-00-10.png](https://i.postimg.cc/GhG8jLyK/Captura-de-Pantalla-2022-07-07-a-la-s-14-00-10.png)](https://postimg.cc/zVDGz1pH)

-- Second you have to add a pivotChart in Insert tab.
+- Second you have to add a pivotTable in Insert tab.
 Filtered by Parent category & Years, in Columns you need to see Outcomes, Rows with Data created conversion and Values with the count of outcomes.
 You want to see this information by month

 [![Captura-de-Pantalla-2022-07-07-a-la-s-14-01-44.png](https://i.postimg.cc/YqP4k4wt/Captura-de-Pantalla-2022-07-07-a-la-s-14-01-44.png)](https://postimg.cc/PPmfQ5x7)